BenzinGit/xorcrypt/README.md

 # xorcrypt

 This tool is a simple Python-based CLI program that XOR-encrypts shellcode.
-It supports reading shellcode both as raw binary files and as text (`\xNN`, `0xNN`, or raw hex strings), using single-byte or multi-byte XOR keys, and outputting the result in several common formats used in exploit development.
-Supported output formats include raw binary output, Python bytes literals, and C-style byte arrays.
+It supports reading shellcode both as raw binary files and as text (`\xNN`, `0xNN`, or raw hex strings), using single-byte or multi-byte XOR keys.
+The encrypted shellcode is written as raw bytes to a binary output file, and can optionally be displayed in several common formats in the terminal, including raw output, Python bytes literals, and C-style byte arrays.

 ## How to run the program